EGA Board Secretary, Program Consultant, HKH and Quixote Foundations and the Wallace Global Fund

 Allison Barlow is currently program consultant to the HKH and Quixote Foundations and the Wallace Global Fund.
 Allison has advised numerous other grantmakers, including the Open Society Institute, Beldon Fund, John Merck Fund, Charity Projects Entertainment Fund, Albert A. List Foundation and numerous other philanthropies interested in catalyzing social change across issue areas.
 She is co-chair of the Funders Committee for Civic Participation and serves on the advisory boards of the Media Demcoracy Fund and the Youth Engagement Fund.

-EGA Board Vice-Chair, Wilburforce Foundation Associate Director
+EGA Board Vice-Chair and PSC Chair, Wilburforce Foundation Associate Director

 Paul Beaudet is the Associate Director of the Wilburforce Foundation.
 He always imagined that he would one day grow up to “integrate evaluation practices into the foundation's operations and works with key capacity building service providers to help grantees plan, manage and sustain their organizations and programs.”
 Dreams do come true!
 Paul has worked for nonprofit organizations since 1985 on behalf of the environment, education, the arts, and social justice.
 He is currently a member of the Visiting Committee of the Nonprofit Leadership Program at Seattle University, and serves on the Advisory Board of the Center for Effective Philanthropy.
 He, his husband, and Kari (a lovable but neurotic Karelian Bear Dog) split their time between Seattle and Guemes Island.